-Please be patient as we are updating the website!
+Please be patient as we are updating the website this weekend!

 Please have a look at this website, it’s full of beautiful photography.